-  The rose park in Hyde Park has a lot of benches, quiet spots and hidden bushes which facilitate intimate encounters between men.
+The rose park in Hyde Park has a lot of benches and beautifull spots.
 To visit the rose park, you have to enter through the gate, and then it’s just 100m at your upper left-hand side.
-The park is mostly visited after dark, and by a good mix of guys.
-Locals warn to beware of pickpockets, so it’s best to keep your valuables at home when visiting this park for cruising purposes.
+The park is mostly visited in the evening, and by a good mix of people.
+Locals warn to beware of pickpockets, so it’s best to keep your valuables at home when visiting this park.

-Hampstead Heath is one of the busiest and most popular cruising areas in London, if not the world.
-It is also the safest cruising ground of London.
-The Police knows what goes on and is happy to close their eyes as long as cruisers don’t annoy the locals too much.
-The locals also know it and don’t venture on there after dark.
-The cruising area is located just up the hill from Hampstead Tube Station, which is part of the Northern Line.
+Hampstead Heath is one of the busiest and most popular gay areas in London, if not the world.
+The gay area is located just up the hill from Hampstead Tube Station, which is part of the Northern Line.
 The Main entrance onto the Gay West Heath is from behind the ‘Jack Straws Castle’.

-Cruising in Clapham Common takes place in a large, triangular wooded area situated in the west side of the park.
-Guys meet each other in the dense bushes during the day, but it can be hard to keep it safe and private.
-Therefore, most action takes place during the night, especially in the summer when the weather is good.
-During these times, the Common gets busy and there are always people passing through.
+Gay men in Clapham Common meet in a large, triangular wooded area situated in the west side of the park.
+The Common gets busy and there are always people passing through.
 The site is visited by lots of younger guys, though ages vary.
-The police who in the old days used to hassle and raid the place, now monitors the area for safety.
+The police who in the old days used to hassle and raid the place, now monitors the area for everyones safety.

 For some people, Sweatbox is a gym with a sauna, but for most, it’s a sauna with a gym.
 Sweatbox hosts 2 large steam rooms, 2 saunas, a jacuzzi, a chill-out room and a labyrinth of restrooms to cruise and have fun in.
 The sauna is open 24/7 and the staff provides unlimited towels to their customers.
 The sauna is most busy in the weekends, and on Monday and Thursday evening when people under 25 years old can visit the sauna for free.